-The short answer to why do bees make honey is that they need honey to eat during the winter months.
+The short answer is bees need honey to eat during the winter months.
 It is easy for them to store away so that they can consume it when there are fewer flowers for bees around.
 Their main food source is pollen and nectar, and this tends to be in short supply for bees in winter months.
 Therefore, the colony makes honey as a way for them to survive these months.

 Do all Bees Make Honey?

 Contrary to popular opinion, not all bees will make honey.
 Most bee species, in fact, do not make honey at all.
 This is because they are solitary bees that do not live in a hive.
-So if you were wondering whether all bees make honey, the answer is clearly no. They are roughly 25,000 species of bees, which are divided into nine families.
-Of these families, only one of them has honey-making bees.
+So if you were wondering, the answer is clearly no. They are roughly 25,000 species of bees, which are divided into nine families.
+Of these families, only one of them has honey-making bees, the honey bee.